Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Estimating fiscal multipliers

-The tax multiplier as reported in the first column of Figure \ref{fig:multipliers} is estimated to be close to zero for the impact period.
+We first discuss the estimates of our proposed non-Gaussian proxy weithing approach.
+The tax multiplier reported in the first column of Figure \ref{fig:multipliers comp} is estimated to be close to zero for the impact period.
 Only around one year after the shock, the multiplier increases.
-The multiplier peaks at a value of $0.71$ two years after the shock materialized.
+The multiplier peaks at a value of $0.7$ two years after the shock materialized.
 Thereafter, the response slowly converges back to its pre-shock level.
 The estimated government spending multiplier presented in the second column shows some stark differences.
 For the impact period, the spending multiplier is estimated to be different from zero taking on a value above but close to unity.
-The peak response is reached three quarters after the shock with a value of $1.16$ and the credible bands around the estimated spending multiplier do not contain the value of zero for more than two years following the shock.
 The third column showing the difference between the government spending and tax multiplier clearly depicts the divergent dynamics of both multipliers.
-For the first year after the shock, the government spending multiplier clearly exceeds the tax multiplier.
+For the first year after the shock, the spending multiplier clearly exceeds the tax multiplier.
 Over the medium term, the difference becomes negative implying that the tax multiplier is larger than the government spending multiplier, although the point estimate for the difference is small.
-Thus, our baseline non-Gaussian proxy weighting model suggests that positive shocks to government spending have a larger stimulating impact on economic activity than exogenous tax cuts.
+Thus, our baseline model suggests that positive government spending shocks have a larger stimulating impact on economic activity than exogenous tax cuts.

+Figure \ref{fig:multipliers comp NG} compares our baseline estimates of the non-Gaussian proxy weighting SVAR with the estimates obtained when only relying on non-Gaussianity.
+The non-Gaussian model does not use any information included in the proxy variables.
+While the point estimates show only small differences to our baseline model, estimation uncertainty is much larger in the model without proxy variables.
+Thus, in line with our Monte Carlo simulation results presented above, the fiscal multiplier application shows that potentially endogenous proxies still provide important information that increases estimation precision.
+Identification through non-Gaussianity misses this information, such that error bands become wider.